Federación Argentina de Consejos Profesionales de Ciencias Económicas

-The provincial associations and the financial sector regulators—the Central Bank, the National Securities Commission and the Superintendence of Insurance (SSN)—are responsible for setting auditing standards in...
+The provincial associations and the financial sector regulators— the Central Bank (BCRA), the National Securities Commission (CNV) and the Superintendence of Insurance (SSN)—are responsible for setting auditing...

-The provincial associations and the financial sector regulators—the Central Bank, the National Securities Commission and the Superintendence of Insurance (SSN)—are responsible for setting auditing standards in Argentina.
+The provincial associations and the financial sector regulators— the Central Bank (BCRA), the National Securities Commission (CNV) and the Superintendence of Insurance (SSN)—are responsible for setting auditing standards in Argentina.
 The provincial associations defer to the auditing standards issued by FACPCE for other companies.
 FACPCE administers the Accounting and Auditing Standard Setting Board (CENCyA), a technical and standard-setting body, which drafts standards for FACPCE approval.
-In 2012, FACPCE has issued TR No. 37 adopting ISA by reference.
+In 2012, FACPCE has issued TR No. 32 adopting ISA by reference.
 In turn, FACPCE-issued standards must be adopted by the provincial associations’ councils in order to become applicable in their jurisdictions.

 As part of the adoption collaboration efforts, FACPCE has created commissions within each of the financial sector regulators to help support the implementation of ISA.
 As the SSN has issued its own auditing standards, which are not the ISA, the FACPCE has created a committee to analyze the possibility of adopting ISA for audits of insurance companies.

 To support the ongoing adoption of the standards, CENCyA and FACPCE: (i) monitor new and amended standards issued by the IAASB, and (ii) complete timely translations of the ISA.
-To achieve this, FACPCE has taken on a leadership role in the Ibero-American Cooperation Framework (IberAM)—a regional project, which aims to produce a single, unified, high-quality Spanish translation.
+To achieve this, FACPCE has taken on a leadership role in the Ibero-American Cooperation Framework ( HYPERLINK "//www.ifac.org/news-events/2012-10/ifac-signing-ceremony-marks-establishment-ibero-american-cooperation-framework-s" IberAM)—a regional project, which aims to produce a single, unified, high-quality Spanish translation.